 Active Chicken Pox Lice

 Conjunctivitis (Pink Eye) Measles

 Diarrhea (for any reason) Mumps

 Fever within the past 24 hours Rash

 Infection of any type Vomiting (within the past 24 hours)

-In addition, for Nursery or Early Childhood Classrooms:
+In addition for Nursery or Early Childhood Classrooms:

 Cold

 Coughing

 Runny nose (clear drainage is allowed but not encouraged)

-If a child is being treated with antibiotics, he/she should be on the medicine for at least 24 hours before coming to any of the Calvary Kids classrooms.
+If a child is being treated with antibiotics, he/she should be on the medicine for at least 24 hours before coming to any of the Children's Ministries classrooms.

 If any of these symptoms are noticed in a child, please promptly locate the parents and ask them to remove their child from class.
 For the health and safety of all our children and staff, there will be no exceptions to this policy.
-If you have any questions about the symptoms you notice, please talk with your room coordinator or with one of the Calvary Kids Directors
+If you have any questions about the symptoms you notice, please talk with your room coordinator or with one of the Children's Ministries Directors.
+Calvary Church's Medical Team is always available to help in confirming any of the symptoms; they are located in the Medical room on the 300 level in the lobby.